dongmingh/v1performance/README.md

     "transType": "Channel",
     "invokeType": "Move",

-####create a channel
+####Create a channel

-To create a channel, set the action in channelOpt to create and the name to the channel name:
+To create a channel, set the action in channelOpt to create, and set the name to the channel name:

     "channelOpt": {
         "name": "testChannel1",